-You can combine OpenMapTiles with your custom vector data saved in ShapeFile or GeoJSON format (there is the separate article for data stored in PostGIS database).
-The easiest way is to convert your data into vector tiles and then combine it with standard OpenMapTiles source in a map style.
+You can combine OpenMapTiles with your custom vector data saved in Shapefile or GeoJSON format (there is a separate article for data stored in PostGIS database).
+The easiest way is to convert your data into vector tiles and then combine it with a standard OpenMapTiles source in a map style.
 The big advantage of this approach is that you don’t need to generate the whole OpenMapTiles schema which is quite time-consuming.

-On Linux and macOS, you can use a command-line tool tippecanoe from Mapbox.
+On Linux and macOS, you can use a command-line tool tippecanoe originally from Mapbox.
 See installation instructions.

 ogr2ogr -f GeoJSON your_data_in_4326.json -t_srs EPSG:4326 your_data.shp